WilShotton/di-cast/README.md

 ```

-__Note:__ only `toFactory` and `toType` can make use of constructor injection as the target must be instantiated by the injector.
+__Note:__ only the `toFactory` and `toType` mapping methods can make use of constructor injection as the target must be instantiated by the injector.
 To inject `toValue` mappings use property injection.

 ## Creating mappings with property injection.

-Targets can define their own mappings by declaring public properties prefixed with `i_` and an initial value set to `null` or `undefined`.
+Target objects and constructor functions can define their own mappings by declaring public properties prefixed with `i_` and an initial value set to `null` or `undefined`.

+If a mapping cannot be resolved the injector will throw an error.

 ```
 injector.map('salutation').toValue({